NOAA-Central-Library-NCL/NOAA_IR/README.md

 ##### Example 2: Date Filter (Query String)

-The NOAA IR JSON API allows you to filter collections according to the date items were added to the IR using the query strings 'from' and 'until'
+The NOAA IR JSON API allows you to filter collections by using according to the date items were added to the IR using the query strings 'from' and 'until'

 In using this feature, the date must be formatted as 'YYYY-MM-DDTHH:MM:SSZ'.
 Otherwise, the date filter will not apply all collection items will be pulled.